 Below is crêpe with eggs and chives from another breakfast joint called ‘Si Hai’ and the place is close to MOCA Taipei.

 2. Beef Noodles – perhaps a national dish of Taiwan.
-After our first huge bowl of beef noodle at W Taipei, we were left with a desire to eat more of this delicious thing.
-Turned out that Taipei is packed with beef noodle joints.
-Usually, each place offers enough varieties in terms of beef cuts (such as tendon, knuckle, braised) in clear, curry and hot oil soups also with a good variety of sides to choose from.
-Below is my thick mien with braised beef from a beef noodle place in Ximendeng area called ‘Niu Kung Kuan’
+After our first huge bowl of beef noodles at W Taipei, we were left with a desire to eat more of this delicious thing.
+Turned out that Taipei is packed with beef noodles joints.
+Usually, each place offers enough varieties in terms of beef cuts (such as tendon, knuckle, braised) in clear, curry, and hot oil soups also with a good variety of sides to choose from.
+Below is my thick mien with braised beef from a beef noodle place in the Ximendeng area called ‘Niu Kung Kuan’

-3. Baked Bao + Grilled Squid at Night Market – There is a long list of foods to eat at this famous Raohe Street night market, but our favourites are these two: pork pepper bun, freshly baked, long queue, but definitely worth it at the ornate entrance of the market.
-Another thing that I liked was this parboiled and grilled squid with condiment of your choice.
+3. Baked Bao + Grilled Squid at the night market – There is a long list of foods to eat at this famous Raohe Street night market, but our favourites are these two: pork pepper bun, freshly baked, long queue, but definitely worth it at the ornate entrance of the market.
+Another thing that I liked was this parboiled and grilled squid with condiments of your choice.

 5. Mala Hotpot.
-This type of food is famous for Taiwan.
-And most of the time, the meal is ‘all-you-can-eat’ prix fixe deal of about NT$600 per person + 10% service charge.
+This type of food is famous in Taiwan.
+And most of the time, the meal is an ‘all-you-can-eat’ prix fixe deal of about NT$600 per person + 10% service charge.
 Below is a typical two-soup pot – one clear and another Sichuan spicy.
-Usually, the meal also comes with unlimited desserts, ice cream, coffee and tea.
+Usually, the meal also comes with unlimited desserts, ice cream, coffee, and tea.
 So, huge meal, but most of the time with a two-hour eating allowance.

 6. Siew Long Bao and other kinds of potstickers.
-Well, below is now siew long bao, but a type of vegetarian dumplings I ordered from a non Din Tai Fung restaurant in Ximending.
-Apart from a good variety of dumplings or pot stickers, this kind of restaurant usually offers staples like fried rice, soup and veggies as sides as well.
+Well, below is the Siew Long Bao, but a type of vegetarian dumplings I ordered from a non-Din Tai Fung restaurant in Ximending.
+Apart from a good variety of dumplings or potstickers, this kind of restaurant usually offers staples like fried rice, soup and veggies as sides as well.

-7. Old style shaved ice bowl.
-We came across this little place in Datong area and loved it because it was such a nice change from the typical milky creamy shaved ice, and other kinds of bao bing we are now so familiar about.
-Below is white jelly mushroom, lotus seeds, date and cherry.
+7. Old-style shaved ice bowl.
+We came across this little place in the Datong area and loved it because it was such a nice change from the typical milky creamy shaved ice, and other kinds of bao bing we are now so familiar with.
+Below is a white jelly mushroom, lotus seeds, date, and cherry.
 Refreshing and not too heavy.

 8. Braised pork belly.
-In Tamsui, seaside district of Taipei where during weekends, people will just come out here and enjoy their space under the sun.
+In Tamsui, the seaside district of Taipei where during weekends, people will just come out here and enjoy their space under the sun.
 Braised pork belly (very fatty) is a staple in Taipei that we found very often.
-But in Tamsui, we had this delicious bowl of rice noodle with braised pork belly, an egg with a side of fish balls soup.
+But in Tamsui, we had this delicious bowl of rice noodles with braised pork belly, an egg with a side of fishballs soup.
 Hearty.